RetroMaximus/OverBlast-Alpha/README.md

 Read Me Document contains most recent fixes and additions.
 For known bugs scroll to the bottom.

 - Recent Fixes and additions
+Fixes 3/14/2020
+-	Long periods of time after selecting a new pattern or sequence.
+(Fixed)
+-	Will overwrite data of newly selected sequence with previously selected data.
+(Fixed)
+- 	Steps do not updated when a sequence is changed.
+(Fixed)

 Fixes 2/8/2020
 -	Pattern and sequence selector remodled.
 Patterns can be changed on the fly with very little delay if any at all.